cdjq/DFRobot_SGP40/README.md

 <content>

 ## Summary
-VOC indices can be read through SGP40's I2C interface.
+VOC index can be read through SGP40's I2C interface.
 The data will be printed through a serial port.

 ## Feature